 Results

 Mean intake and discharge scores for each of the measures are displayed in Table 2.
 Significant differences were found between intake and discharge for each of the measures.
 EDRC and EDQOL scores significantly decreased and demonstrated large effect sizes, indicating that, on average, patients’ risk decreased t(112) = 10.46, p < .01, d = .99) and quality of life increased t(112) = 12.68, p < .01, d = 1.30) from pre- to post-treatment.
 BI-AAQ significantly increased and demonstrated a moderate effect size t(112) = -9.60, p < .01, d = .51), indicating that, on average, patients’ body image flexibility increased from pre- to post-treatment.
 Correlations among study variables are displayed in Table 3.
 All but one paired relation demonstrated significant moderate to large correlations.
 EDQOL and EDRC scores are positively correlated with each other; whereas BI-AAQ scores are negatively correlated with both EDQOL and EDRC.
-BI-AAQ scores are positively correlated from pre- to post.
+BI-AAQ scores are positively correlated from pre- to post-treatment.

-In order to better understand theses relationships, a sequential multiple regression was utilized.
+In order to better understand these relationships, a sequential multiple regression was utilized.
 Unstandardized regression coefficients (B), standardized regression coefficients (β), incremental semipartial correlation coefficients (sr2) and R2 change statistics for these analyses are shown in Table 4.
 For the model testing EDQOL as the outcome variable, R was significantly different from zero after steps one and three.
 After step three, in which baseline scores of EDQOL, age, and BI-AAQ were all entered into the equation, the adjusted R2 indicated that approximately 19% of the variation in post-treatment EDQOL scores is attributable to age and pre-treatment psychological inflexibility.
 The incremental change in R2 between steps 2 and 3 was significant, Finc (1, 109) = 4.209, p < .05, suggesting that pre-treatment higher body image inflexibility significantly predicted higher post-treatment EDQOL scores after accounting for the effects of age.

 For the model testing post-treatment EDRC scores as an outcome, R was significantly different from zero after all three steps.
 When all three variables (pre-treatment EDRC, age, and BI-AAQ) were entered into the equation after step three, the adjusted R2 of .292 indicated that nearly 30% of the variation in post-treatment EDRC scores is attributed to age and pre-treatment body image inflexibility.
 The incremental change in R2 between steps 2 and 3 was significant, Finc (1, 110) = 4.367, p < .05, indicating that higher pre-treatment body image inflexibility significantly predicted lower post-treatment EDRC scores after accounting for the effects of age.